GoHypernet/Galileo-sdk/docs/src/landing_zone_docker.rst

 .. _landing_zone_docker:

-Quickstart for Galileo Landing Zones and Docker
+QuickStart for Galileo Landing Zones and Docker
 ===============================================
 The following is a user guide for deploying a Galileo Landing Zone (LZ) using our official Docker image.